The HUD functions are organised as follows:

 Rolling a Taw is always a critical failure, and rolling an Aleph is always a resounding success.

 IMPORTANT: Remember that each roll must be described in a post.
 Whether you succeed or fail, when you roll to do anything you should post to describe your actions before attempting to roll again.
-That means that you need to roleplay each single failure individually before you’re allowed to try to do something again (and each success, though this is less relevant).
+That means that you need to roleplay each single success or failure individually before you’re allowed to try to do something again.
 The only exceptions are for CoMC and Herbology, where both identify and care count as a single roll, and Dueling (explained below), where Defense and Attack must be explained in a single post, or if you are defending yourself from a targeted spell.